radbrt/dbtai/README.md

 ### Configure

-By default, `dbtai` uses english prompt templates and looks for an OS env variable `OPENAI_API_KEY`.
-You can, however, choose another language and set your API key explicitly by running
+By default, `dbtai` uses english prompt templates, the OpenAI backend and looks for an OS env variable `OPENAI_API_KEY`.
+You can, however, choose another language and set your backend and API key explicitly by running

 ```bash
 dbtai setup